offsoc/forgejo/options/setting/config-cheat-sheet.md

 - <a name="repository.ACCESS_CONTROL_ALLOW_ORIGIN" href="#repository.ACCESS_CONTROL_ALLOW_ORIGIN">`repository.ACCESS_CONTROL_ALLOW_ORIGIN`</a>:
   Value for Access-Control-Allow-Origin header, default is not to present.
-  WARNING: This may be harmful to your website if you do not give it a right value:
+  WARNING: This may be harmful to your website if you do not give it a right value.:
   ```ini
   ACCESS_CONTROL_ALLOW_ORIGIN =
   ```